 I hope this article helped you find the best book to learn Python, the best online Python course, or the perfect boot camp or tutorial.

 These tools can help anyone, from a novice to an expert in coding, learn Python.

 That’s how Elon Musk learned to program.
 Others prefer the structure of an online course with regular meetings.
-Sometimes a blended format, with tutorials, live sessions, and a book, like that offered by goselftaught.com, works best.
+Sometimes a blended format, with videos and live sessions, like that offered by One Month, works best.